strimzi/strimzi.github.io/_posts/2020-08-26-enforce-custom-resource-policies-with-opa-gatekeeper.md

 When creating `KafkaTopic` or `KafkaUser` resources, you need to use the `strimzi.io/cluster` label to tell Strimzi in which Kafka cluster should the topic or user be created.
 Similarly, when using the `KafkaConnector` resource, you need to use the `strimzi.io/cluster` label to tell in which Kafka Connect cluster it should be deployed.
 When you forget this label, the topic, user or connector will not be created.
-So the first think we can try is to use Gatekeeper to make sure this label is present on these custom resources.
+So the first thing we can try is to use Gatekeeper to make sure this label is present on these custom resources.
 This is also the example included in Gatekeeper, so we can use the same code.

 ### Enforce the Strimzi cluster label